yihuitham/GA-Project3-FrontEnd/README.md

 ## Unsolved Problems
 - Display marks on staff's calender to indicate the dates where he/she is assigned an operation
+- Prevent double booking of staffs on the same date and time

 ## Stretch Goals
 - Chat feature that would allow communication within the operation team
+- To breakdown operation schedules in terms of timeslots

 ## Backend
 The backend files can be found in this [repository](https://github.com/yihuitham/GA-Project3-BackEnd)